benwei/Learnings/objcSamples/Readme.md

   This is a experiments for GNUStep and GNU objc

 # Setup in Ubuntu

- I only tested it on Ubuntu 10.10.
+ - I only tested it on Ubuntu 10.10.

 ## Install gobjc

-  sudo apt-get install gobjc
+ - sudo apt-get install gobjc

 ## Install gnustep

-  sudo apt-get install gnustep
+ - sudo apt-get install gnustep
-  sudo apt-get install gnustep-devel
+ - sudo apt-get install gnustep-devel

 # Build procedure

+ - cd hello-objc-linux
-  make
+ - make

 # Testing
+ - cd hello-objc-linux
-  make run
+ - make run